 Casting Light - Media Representation of the Female Body

-Co-hosted by NEDIC and CWHN, this informative webinar recorded on February 4, 2010 covers the impact of media imagery on girls and women.
+Co-hosted by NEDIC and the Canadian Women's Health Network (CWHN), this informative webinar recorded on February 4, 2010 covers the impact of media imagery on girls and women.
 The particpants' discussion was moderated by Shari Graydon, award-winning author, media educator and critic.
 After viewing it, please share your thoughts.

 No Numbers: Identity Beyond Measure

 No Numbers tells the recovery stories of actress Dena Ashbaugh and filmaker Sonja Ruebsaat, sharing what worked to escape their struggles with anorexia and bulimia.
 Each story is unique, but the common thread is how creativity not only allows for a greater connection to self, but creates space outside of and away from the self-destructive practices of disordered eating.
 From these points of resistance, one can begin to find identity beyond measure; thus, the title of their film.
 Visit www.nonumbers.ca to learn more.

 What to Expect?
 A Family Orientation to BC Children's Hospital Eating Disorders Inpatient Unit

 From Kelty Mental Health, this YouTube video provides children, youth and their families and caregivers with an overview of the Eating Disorders Inpatient Unit at BC Children's Hospital.
 Catch a glimpse of the hospital facilities, daily routines and see what an inpatient stay in the unit is like.

 DIETING: At War with our Bodies, Christie McNabb and Adam Finley